Ashok0/EnderalVREssentials-Nightly/README.md

 ### Flinching Animations
 Flinching adds flinching animations.
 NPCs will react with an animation when attacked with the right fist or melee weapons in either hand.
 Flinching has been pre-configured with Wabbajack but the configuration process has been documented below for reference.

-1. Install the prerequisite "Spell, Perk, Item Distributor" and "Ultimate Combat and Creatures Behaviour compatibility for Nemesis﻿" mods in MO2.
+1. Install the prerequisite "Spell, Perk, Item Distributor" and "Ultimate Combat and Creatures Behaviour compatibility for Nemesis" mods in MO2.
+Remove any previously installed FNIS related mods.
 2. Download Nemesis Unlimited Behavior Engine from [HERE](https://github.com/ShikyoKira/Project-New-Reign---Nemesis-Main/releases).
 3. Launch MO2 and install Nemesis Unlimited Behavior Engine as a regular mod.
 (This tool must be run from the MO2 virtual file system or Skyrim Data folder)
 4. Select Tools > Executables > Add an executable ("+" icon in upper left) > Add from file > Navigate to "Nemesis Unlimited Behavior Engine.exe" in the \mods\Nemesis\Nemesis_Engine\ subfolder in your MO2 folder and select "Open"